twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 What is a daemon :question::question::question:

-Actually, it is not very hard to understand, you can understand it as a type of service :smile:
+Actually, it is not very hard to understand, you can think of it as a type of service :smile:

 If you want to learn more about daemons, you can google **linux daemon** :pencil2:

-Why do we use `nginx -g daemon off` to start Nginx but not `/etc/init.d/nginx start` :confused:
+Why do we use `nginx -g daemon off` to start Nginx but not `/etc/init.d/nginx start` :confused:?

 This question requires us to go back and understand Docker.